zlgesundheit/openEHR_FLAT_Loader/README.md

 3. [PLANNED] Create an Example-Composition in FLAT or CANONICAL Json-Format

 ---
-## Context / About openEHR
+## About openEHR and the ETL-Process
+OpenEHR is a technology framework for the handling of medical data in the form of Electronic Health Records.
+The main point of the openEHR-Approach is the differentiation between logical modeling (in forms of archetypes/templates) and the physical storage (based on item-identifiers that are used in the technical background of these templates).

-To transform data from different sources (e.g. SQL-DB, CSV, etc.) into openEHR-Resources a ETL-Job - for a specific Template / Operational Template - has to be created (most of the time this is done by by modellers / domain experts).
+To transform data from different sources (e.g. SQL-DB, CSV, etc.) into openEHR-Resources an ETL-Job a specific openEHR-Template has to be created.
+The Template defines which data points (from which archetypes) are part of this data entry - template are later instantiated in form of resources which are send and stored by the openEHR-Server/openEHR-Repository.

-The idea of [**HaMSTR**](https://gitlab.plri.de/tute/HAMSTRETLBuilder/-/tree/a58c9f479ab9d5f6ebad10906963949a806ad7c4) as well as this  **openEHR_FLAT_Loader** is to build these openEHR-Resource using a Mapping (manually supplied by the user) from DataFields to TemplateFields.
+The idea of the tools [**HaMSTR**](https://gitlab.plri.de/tute/HAMSTRETLBuilder/-/tree/a58c9f479ab9d5f6ebad10906963949a806ad7c4)-Builder as well as this  **openEHR_FLAT_Loader** is to build these openEHR-Resources using a Mapping (manually supplied by the user) from DataFields to TemplateFields.
+With this mapping the ressources can than be generated and uploaded.

 _Process-Overview:_
 ![BPMN-Process-Overview](/0_Docs/Figures/Process_Overview_Screenshot.jpg)